flutter/website/src/docs/cookbook/plugins/picture-using-camera.md

 ## 6. Display the picture with an `Image` Widget

 If you take the picture successfully, you can then display the saved picture using an `Image` widget.
-In this case, the picture will be stored as a file on the device.
+In this case, the picture is stored as a file on the device.

 Therefore, you must provide a `File` to the `Image.file` constructor.
 You